hyprwm/Hyprland/CODE_OF_CONDUCT.md

 Please keep in mind cases are reviewed on a per-case basis and members are the ultimate deciding factor in the type of punishment.

+If the matter would benefit from an outside consensus, a member might reach for more opinions from people unrelated to the organization, however, the final decision regarding the action to be taken is still up to the member.

+For example, if the matter at hand regards a representative of a marginalized group or minority, the member might ask for a first-hand opinion from another representative of such group.

 ### Correction/Edit

 If your message is found to be misleading or poorly worded, a member might